from-explore/Porto/README.md

 Actions represent the Use Cases of the Application *(the actions that can be taken by a User or a Software in the Application)*.

-Actions do not hold business logic.
-They orchestrate the Tasks to perform the business logic of the Application (They are Tasks wrappers).
+Actions CAN hold business logic or/and they orchestrate the Tasks to perform the business logic.

-Actions take Data Structures as inputs, manipulates them according to the business rules through the Tasks and output a new Data Structures.
+Actions take data structures as inputs, manipulates them according to the business rules internally or through some Tasks, then output a new data structures.

-Actions SHOULD NOT care how the Data is gathered, how it is manipulated or how it will be represented.
+Actions SHOULD NOT care how the Data is gathered, or how it will be represented.

-By just looking at the Actions folder of a Container, you can determine what Use Cases this Container provides.
-And by looking at all the Actions you can tell what your Application can do.
+By just looking at the Actions folder of a Container, you can determine what Use Cases (features) your Container provides.
+And by looking at all the Actions you can tell what an Application can do.

 #### Principles:
 - Every Action SHOULD be responsible for doing a single Use Case in the Application.
+- An Action MAY retrieves data from Tasks and pass data to another Task.
 - An Action MAY call multiple Tasks.
-(They can even call Tasks from other Containers as well).
+(They can even call Tasks from other Containers as well!).
-- An Action MAY retrieves data from Tasks and pass data to another Task.
 - Actions MAY return data to the Controller.
 - Actions SHOULD NOT return a response. (the Controller job is to return a response).
-- An Action CAN call another Action alongside calling Tasks. (when performing a large Action, you most likely find yourself in need to call multiple Actions).
+- An Action CAN call another Action (but it's recommended not to do that).
 - Actions are mainly used from Controllers.
-However, they can be used from Actions, Events, Commands and/or other Classes.
+However, they can be used from Events, Commands and/or other Classes.
 But they SHOULD NOT be used from Tasks.
 - Every Action SHOULD have only a single function named `run()`.

 <a id="Tasks"></a>
 ## Tasks

-The Tasks are the classes that holds the business logic.
+The Tasks are the classes that holds shared business logic between multiple Actions.

 Every Task is responsibile for little part of the logic.

+Tasks are optional, but in most cases you find yourself in need for them.

+Example: Let's say we have an Action 1 that needs to find a record by its ID from the DB, then fires an Event and pass the record data to it.
+And we have an Action 2 that needs to find the same record by its ID then makes a call to an API and pass the record data to it.
+Since both actions are performing the "find a record by ID" job, it would be much better to have a task the does this job and returns that record.

+Whenever you see the possiblitiy of reusing a piece of code from an Action, you should put that piece of code in a Task.

 #### Principles:
 - Every Task SHOULD have a single responsibility (job).
 - An Action MAY receive and return Data.
 (Actions SHOULD NOT return a response, the Controller job is to return a response).
 - A Task SHOULD NOT call another Task.
-Because that will cause a big mess.
+Because that will takes us back to the Services Architecture and it's a big mess.
 - A Task SHOULD NOT call an Action.
-Because your code wouldn't make logical sense.
+Because your code wouldn't make any logical sense then!
-- Tasks are mainly called from Actions.
-(They could be called from Actions of other Containers as well).
+- Tasks SHOULD only be called from Actions.
+(They could be called from Actions of other Containers as well!).
-- A Task may contain more than one function but the functions must be logically related and explicitly named "example: `FindUserTask` can have 2 functions `byId` and `byEmail`".
-In case a Task has a single function it can be named `run`.
+- Tasks usually need a single function `run`.
+However, if you prefer you can have more than one function, but make sure to explicitly name them "example: `FindUserTask` can have 2 functions `byId` and `byEmail`".
 - A Task SHOULD NOT be called from Controller.
 Because this leads to non-documented feature in your code.
-It's ok to have a lot of Actions "example: `FindUserByIdAction` and `FindUserByEmailAction` where both Actions are calling different functions of the same Task".
+It's totally fine to have a lot of Actions "example: `FindUserByIdAction` and `FindUserByEmailAction` where both Actions are calling the same Task" as well as it's totally fine to have single Action `FindUserAction` making a decision to which Task it should call.

 <a id="Models"></a>